Felt Alphabet Letters

 - Rubber cement

-- Use rubber cement to glue felt onto the back of each picture so they will stick to the flannel board.
+- Encourage her to glue felt onto the back side of each laminated picture.
+This will help them stick to the flannel board.